INTRODUCTION AND SCOPE

 ATTITUDE TO TAX PLANNING

 The Group makes a good faith effort to remain compliant with applicable tax laws while remaining focused on creating sustained value for its stakeholders.
-In this context, tax planning is considered and undertaken only if it is supported by, and in the spirit of, the law and consistent with both the business of the Group and its mission and values, as defined by the Gruppo Campari Code of Ethics.
+In this context, tax planning is considered and undertaken only if it is supported by, and in the spirit of, the law and consistent with both the business of the Group and its mission and values, as defined by the Campari Group Code of Ethics.

 As a general principle, corporation tax is paid by the Group in the country in which the value arises.